Is P2P Traffic the Carriers' Red Herring

 - Implement protocol agnostic throttling

-- Stop the “arms race” with last-mile bandwidth when you can’t really offer it
+- Stop the “arms race” with last-mile bandwidth when you can’t offer it

 - Create and sell FlexWidth plans where you have something like 3Mbps during peak times and 20Mbps during non-peak times.

-While my suggestions seem logical, they require coordinated moves by all carriers to downgrade advertised capacity.
-That’s why it falls upon the CRTC to guide carriers down a single path.
+While mine are logical solutions, they humiliate carriers (who have to admit they can’t deliver what they’re selling), and they require coordinated move by all carriers to downgrade advertised capacity – unlikely, right.
+That’s why it falls upon the CRTC to guide them down the right path.
 Without network neutrality, innovation, competition and culture are all at risk:

 - Developers have to waste time debugging applications that don’t work the same way on their local network as they do over the internet.